igorkry/tnt4j-streams/README.md

 `access.log` is sample Apache access log file depicting some HTTP server activity.

-NOTE: records in this file are from year `2004` i.e. `07/Mar/2004`, so then getting events data in JKoolCloud please do not forget to just to dashboard time frame to that period!
+NOTE: records in this file are from year `2004` i.e. `07/Mar/2004`, so then getting events data in JKool Cloud please do not forget to just to dashboard time frame to that period!

 Sample stream configuration: